-Table 10 provides the different parameter estimates of the heteroscedastic interval regressions for log wages.
+Table 10 to Table 17 provide the different parameter estimates of the heteroscedastic interval regressions for log wages.
 The upper part of the tables shows the parameter estimates for the conditional expectations (mean log wages) and the lower part shows the parameter estimates for heteroscedasticity.
+We have estimated four different specifications for each of the two survey years resulting in eight separate estimates reported.
+The specifications differ as to whether we used the AFL-Task-Indices or the SO-Task-Indices (see section 2) and as to whether occupations are used as additional covariates in the regression.
+In the following, we treat occupation as part of the personal characteristics to separate the reported occupation from the reported task information.